exosite/industrial_iot_schema/channel-signal_io_schema.md

 Locked channels and full configurations generally are used by devices that have a hard coded configuration, the channels are all defined and the config_io is uploaded by the device.
 Devices can use a combination of locked and configurable channels, thus why the locked field can be found at both the full config level and per channel.

+### Report Rate
+The interval for the device to report values to the cloud (ExoSense).
+May be used in the application to determine gaps in data.

+### Timeout
+The interval that is considered a timeout for a channel.
+Can be the same as report rate but typically set at a larger interval to provide room for network slowness and reconnections.
+Typically not used by the device but used by an Asset signal in the application to generate timeout events for the asset / device UI's, timeout events in the asset logs, and future possibilities.  *E.g. The device reports a channel every 1 minute but if it hasn't reported for 5 minutes, this is an event that may need to have a call to action for. *

+### Control Channels
+Channels can also be used to 'control' a device.
+A simple example of this is to turn on/off a valve.
+By default channels are not enabled to be controlled, but by setting the `control` property to `true`, ExoSense and the device will allow for sending commands from the application to the device.
+A control channel uses all of the same schema in this document and devices must write the last state to the `data_in` resource, but the use of control channels requires the additional use of `data_out` resource.
+[More details below](device_control_interface) on the proper use and flow of control data.

 ### Protocol configuration
 Optionally used by the device to determine what application (protocol / interface) will be used and the specific details to get / set the information for the channel.
 Used for fieldbus protocols (e.g. Modbus RTU) or custom applications such as a custom wireless handler or one that gathers data from local I/O on the hardware.
 The protocol configuration parameters are optional to use, devices that are not configurable may not use this at all and therefore would not be specified.

 Devices that are configurable should use the protocol configuration properties to get / set data, convert it, and determine how often to sample (read locally) and report (to cloud).

-#### Report Rate
-The interval for the device to report values to the cloud (ExoSense).
-May be used in the application to determine gaps in data.

-#### Timeout
-The interval that is considered a timeout for a channel.
-Can be the same as report rate but typically set at a larger interval to provide room for network slowness and reconnections.
-Typically not used by the device but used by an Asset signal in the application to generate timeout events for the asset / device UI's, timeout events in the asset logs, and future possibilities.  *E.g. The device reports a channel every 1 minute but if it hasn't reported for 5 minutes, this is an event that may need to have a call to action for. *

-### Channel to Signal Configuration relationship
-Signals inherit channel properites once created in the application.
-Once a signal has been created through, changes to the channel's configuration do not automatically get applied to the signal's properties.
-A signals properties, such as 'timeout', can be changed (if the application allows for it), but will not result in a change back down to the device channel.

-#### IoT Properties
+### IoT Properties
 Advanced use only for allowing for server side conversion of data.
 Not supported for normal ExoSense application use.
 Not recommended.
 Must not be used by the device.

-### Control
-xxxxx
+### Device Channel to Asset Signal Configuration relationship
+Signals inherit channel properites once created in the application.
+Once a signal has been created through, changes to the channel's configuration do not automatically get applied to the signal's properties.
+A signals properties, such as 'timeout', can be changed (if the application allows for it), but will not result in a change back down to the device channel.

 ## Channel Data Schema
 Having a common shared channel configuration (a contract essentially) between the device and the cloud/application allows us to keep the actual data sent between devices and the cloud to a minimum - focusing only on the sending of values for channels rather than unnecessary configuration information that rarely changes.